Western Michigan University Graduate College Dissertation Completion Fellowships

 - The student's name and the name of the fellowship

 - Please ensure the student is currently enrolled

-- Indicate the likelihood that the student will complete the dissertation within or by the following time period: Fall 2021 - Summer II 2022
+- Indicate the likelihood that the student will complete the dissertation within or by the following time period: Summer II 2023 - Summer I 2024

 - Significance of the dissertation research as it is situated in the respective discipline

 - The scholarly scientific promise of the student

 - Any other elements that will distinguish the student’s nomination

 - A specific time line for each chapter of the dissertation that indicates the percentage of completion for the following elements: Research, Writing, Committee review, and a time line for completion of the dissertation leading to date of defense and graduation.